Toggle Dark Mode

 Another improvement Apple made to the Apple Watch Series 6 was its Always-On Display, but it wasn’t as big of an upgrade as you’d think.

 According to Apple, the Series 6 has a brighter “Always-On display” that lets you check your watch face information more easily without having to raise your wrist all the time, especially when you’re outdoors.

 While it’s true that the Always-On Display on the Apple Watch Series 6 is brighter, it’s not that different from the Series 5.
 Most of the time, you won’t be able to notice a difference, even if you have both devices right next to each other.

 The Always-On display on the Apple Watch Series 5 is already bright enough for most situations, and you won’t be missing out on anything if you don’t get the Series 6.

 The new Apple Watch Series 6 rocks an all-new S6 Chip.
 This chip improves the overall Apple Watch performance and, as we previously mentioned, the battery life.

 Keep in mind; the Series 5 is no slouch.
-Even with an older S5 Chip, the Series 5 remains as one of the faster smartwatches available.
+Even with an older S5 Chip, the Series 5 remains one of the faster smartwatches available.
 Even when compared to the Series 6, you won’t notice any big changes in performance.
 This is because watchOS 7 made it, so the Apple Watch animations run smoother than before.
 That being said, the Series 6 is still slightly faster with some animations.

-Blood Oxygen sensor and Altimeter
+Blood Oxygen Sensor and Altimeter